 - Both require incident response procedures

-- Both require access management and MFA
+- Both require access management controls

-- Both require supplier/third-party risk management
+- Both require supplier and third-party risk management

 - Both require security awareness training